IBM-Bluemix-Docs/mass-data-migration/copy-data.md

 # Copying data to the device
 {: #copy-data}

-You can copy data to an {{site.data.keyword.mdms_full}} device by using the device user interface.
+You can copy data to or from an {{site.data.keyword.mdms_full}} device by using the device user interface.

 ## Copying data to the device
 {: #copy-data-to-device}